Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 And, that’s not including pen cleaning and time spent playing and interacting with these animals.

-That said, compared to long-furred guinea pig breeds, the Skinny piggy is a breeze when it comes to grooming.
+That said, compared to long haired guinea pig breeds, the Skinny piggy is a breeze when it comes to grooming.

 As they are nearly entirely bald, you don’t need to brush their coat or trim the hair around their rump to stop it from getting soiled!

-Is the Guinea Pigs Hairless the Best Breed for You?
+Is the Skinny pig the Best Breed for You?

-A skinny cavy is the best breed for you if you don’t want to commit to daily brushing like with long-furred cavies.
+A skinny pig is the best breed for you if you don’t want to commit to daily brushing like with long-furred cavies.

-All you need to do to groom this pet is trim their nails, clean their ears, and check their dental hygiene.
+All you need to do to groom these guinea pigs is trim their nails, clean their ears, and check their dental hygiene.

 However, despite being easy to groom, these animals do have sensitive skin that is prone to issues like dryness, oiliness, and sunburn.